Do you know what inbound marketing content types will resonate with your audience as they go through their customer journey?

 How can you get the most out of your content?

 Embrace the reality that pressing publish isn’t an endpoint.
 It’s the beginning of your content’s lifecycle.
-Let’s chat about content distribution and content repurposing.

-If your content plan doesn’t include distribution, get on that.
 It’s not enough to push a link out once and call it a day.
+You need to have a content distribution plan in place.

 Did you optimize the content for each platform where it will live?
 Did you add social sharing functions to the content?
 Did you include CTAs to drive ongoing engagement?
-Has the content been added to your automated social sharing cycle, so it can go out again and again over the course of the year?
+Has the content been added to your automated social sharing cycle so that it can go out repeatedly over the course of the year?
 Keep that content visible!

 HubSpot says repurposing content can also help you reach new audiences, improve organic visibility, and reinforce your messaging, especially when it’s high-value thought leadership or authoritative content.

-1. What are three types of content?
+1. What are the three types of content?

 2. What are examples of content?